tdatu/cloudinary_exporter/README.md

 __Notes:__
 * It only supports exporting glTF format.
 For more info about this format, go to: https://www.khronos.org/api/index_2017/gltf
 * Public ID only supports alphabet, integers, hypen, and underscore.
+* If the Cloudinary Panel **does not appear**, create the Cloudinary3D folder in ~/Documents

 ## TODO: